 This category only includes equity instruments, which the Company intends to hold for the foreseeable future and which the Company has irrevocably elected to so classify upon initial recognition or transition.
 The Company classified its investment as an equity instrument at FVTOCI.
-Equity instruments in this category are subsequently measured at fair value with changes recognized at other comprehensive income, with no recycling of gains or losses to profit or loss upon derecognition.
+Equity instruments in this category are subsequently measured at fair value with changes recognized at other comprehensive income.
 Equity instruments at FVTOCI are not subject to an impairment assessment under IFRS 9.